 The Basics

-remove nearly all the chlorophyll and the leaves turn yellow and drop off.
-Similar symptoms but with the
+heavy infestations, the mites remove nearly all the chlorophyll and the leaves turn yellow and drop off.
+Similar

-on a wide range of plants, particularly cucumbers, tomatoes, capsicums, beans, roses, orchids, strawberries,
+Two-spotted mite feeds on a wide range of plants, particularly cucumbers, tomatoes, capsicums, beans, roses,

 Suggested Organic Strategies: